Skip to main content

 Sample volume Samples would not be rejected on the basis of small volume, however, 5 mL is ideal.

-Turnaround time FISH analysis in CLL/SLL is treated as routine; 95% should be reported within 21 calendar days according to national guidelines.
-Please note however that the average turn around for CLL FISH in our laboratory is approximately 9 days.
+Turnaround time FISH analysis in CLL/SLL is treated as routine; 95% should be reported within 21 calendar days

 Notes